DavidMallett/learning-angular/README.md

 In case it isn't clear: I do not intend to make any money off of this; it is open-source (and in any case I neither own nor created Magic: the Gathering).
 Just using the game as the basis for an experiment in learning Angular.

+Current project status: I got it to compile but ran into a bunch of circular dependency problems due to my inexperience with dependency injection / architecting a project of this magnitude; hence, the /v2/ folder will contain "sanitized" versions of classes which don't reference each other.
+You can see my proposed layout for v2 in the "class-schema.md" file.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.